cyverse/irods-adm/README.md

 The program `repl-report` can be used to generate a report on the number and volume of data objects that need to be replicated.

 The program `repl` can be used to replicate data objects to the taccCorralRes resource.

+The program `classify-repl-errors` take the output of `repl` and group the errors by type.